Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         z = torch.Tensor(2, 3)
         z = z.type_as(x, device=self.device)

-Every LightningModule knows what device it is on.
-You can access that reference via `self.device`.
+Tha LightningModule knows what device it is on.
+You can access the reference via `self.device`.

 Remove samplers
 ^^^^^^^^^^^^^^^
-For multi-node or TPU training, in PyTorch we must use `torch.nn.DistributedSampler`.
+In Pytorch, you must use `torch.nn.DistributedSampler` for multi-node or TPU training in PyTorch.
 The sampler makes sure each GPU sees the appropriate part of your data.

 .. testcode::